quasarframework/quasar-template-meteor/README.md

 meteor
 ```

-On Windows you will probably also have to make the link in the /public folder to the Material Icons .woff file work properly.
+On Windows you will also have to make the link in the /public folder to the Material Icons .woff file work properly:
+First remove the current link, then run the following windows command -
+mklink "public\MaterialIcons-Regular.woff" "..\node_modules\quasar-extras\material-icons\MaterialIcons-Regular.woff"
+(thanks again to Noboxulus)
 ———————

 It should eventually say: